ssbrv/wework/README.md

 4. cd ../backend
 5. mvn spring-boot:run

-# How to aceess databse
+# How to access databse

-Change in the following screept it of your docker container and run:
+Change in the following script id of your docker container and run:

 - ./run-docker-shell.sh